thakurdiwakar/OutpatientSchedulerAPI/README.md

 ## Live API Demo

-You can try out the live API by following this link: [Live API](https://outpatientschedulerapi-03cx.onrender.com/)
+You can try out the live API by following this link : [Live API](https://outpatientschedulerapi-03cx.onrender.com/)

 ## Getting Started